Ya5h1311/Devops-mega-project/README.md

 - Kubernetes deployment with Helm
 - Prometheus & Grafana Monitoring
 - Automated Environment Configuration
+- Integrated automatic email notification on success or failure of pipeline

 ### How pipeline will look after deployment: